jpjpjp/bot-test-framework-example/README.md

 Clicking on the "eye icon" shows the following variables:

-- webex_token -- a token specified in tokens.json for the spark emulator
+- webex_token -- a token specified in tokens.json for the webex api emulator
-- API_URL -- the url where the spark emulator is running, ie http://localhost:3210
+- API_URL -- the url where the webex api emulator is running, ie http://localhost:3210
 - bot_id -- the id of the bot being tested.
-Specified in [spark-emulator/tokens.json](spark-emulator/tokens.json)
+Specified in [webex-api-emulator/tokens.json](webex-api-emulator/tokens.json)
 - bot_email -- the email ID of the bot that will be tested.
-Specified in [spark-emulator/tokens.json](spark-emulator/tokens.json)
+Specified in [webex-api-emulator/tokens.json](webex-api-emulator/tokens.json)
 - tester_name -- the name of the user running the tests.
-This is for a user other than the bot who is specified in [spark-emulator/tokens.json](spark-emulator/tokens.json)
+This is for a user other than the bot who is specified in [webex-api-emulator/tokens.json](webex-api-emulator/tokens.json)
 - tester_email -- the email of the user running the tests.
-Specified in [spark-emulator/tokens.json](spark-emulator/tokens.json)
+Specified in [ webex-api-emulator/tokens.json](webex-api-emulator/tokens.json)

 The values configured should work out-of-the-box for this sample.
 If you needed to edit them clicking on the orange "Edit" link allows you to od this

-After ensuring that you have activated this environment (and that your bot and webex api emulator are running), you are ready to run your first test.
+After ensuring that you have activated this environment by selecting "webex_emulator" in the environments dropdown, (and that your bot and webex api emulator are running), you are ready to run your first test.
 If you aren't familiar with Postman, requests are stored in a "Collection".
 Each request has a title, a spot to define the request type and endpoint, and under that several tabs.

 ![Collect](docs/WebexBotTestsPostmanCollection.png)